-- (ii) Demand reset mechanisms in manually read meters must have key locks that are keyed in such a manner as to allow operation by the utility. - (d) Availability and Appropriateness of Parameters Needed for Billing
+- (ii) Demand reset mechanisms in manually read meters must have key locks that are keyed in such a manner as to allow operation by the utility.
+Keying or sealing is allowed, as mutually agreed to between the utility and MSP. - (d) Availability and Appropriateness of Parameters Needed for Billing